arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![Screen Shot 2024-11-06 at 1 29 00 PM](https://github.com/user-attachments/assets/f27fefc4-92a5-4f48-91cd-a9b8915cc577)

-To identify outliers in the data, a box plot is the most effective visualization method.
+A box plot is the most effective visualization method for identifying outliers in the data.
 Therefore, I used a box plot to highlight any outliers.
 ````
 #Create a box plot to identify the outliers
 sns.boxplot(x='released_year', y='artist_count', data=df)